Accepted at IEEE ICRA 2026

 CPU-only TSDF mapping with constant per-scan time via directional kernels and bitmask distance encoding.
-Open-source implementation and evaluation assets available.
+Open-source implementation available.

 Method